roc-lang/roc/BUILDING_FROM_SOURCE.md

 # Building the Roc compiler from source

-## Installing LLVM, Python, Zig, and valgrind
+## Installing LLVM, Zig, valgrind, and Python 2.7

 To build the compiler, you need these installed: